open-way-learning/owl-handbook/Strategy-Innovation/collective-leadership-decision-making.md

    * We use tools such as:
      * Radical Candor: A model of caring personally while challenging directly.
      * Peer Debriefs: Short reflections after projects or events to share insights and improvements.
-     * Retrospectives: Periodic team check-ins to assess what worked, what didn’t, and what to change.
+     * Retrospectives: Periodic team check-ins to assess what worked, what didn't, and what to change.
 6. **Learning Organization Ethos**
    * As a learning organization, we embrace experimentation, iteration, and co-creation.
    * We use: